Decriminalization of same-sex sexual practices: Soviet Union

 The Soviet government of the Russian Soviet Republic (RSFSR) decriminalised homosexuality in December 1917, following the October Revolution and the discarding of the Legal Code of Tsarist Russia.

 The legalisation of homosexuality was confirmed in the RSFSR Penal Code of 1922, and following its redrafting in 1926.
 According to Dan Healey, archival material that became widely available following the collapse of the Soviet Union in 1991 "demonstrates a principled intent to decriminalize the act between consenting adults, expressed from the earliest efforts to write a socialist criminal code in 1918 to the eventual adoption of legislation in 1922."

 The Bolsheviks also rescinded Tsarist legal bans on homosexual civil and political rights, especially in the area of state employment.
 In 1918, Georgy Chicherin, a homosexual man who kept his homosexuality hidden, was appointed as People's Commissar for Foreign Affairs of the RSFSR.
 In 1923, Chicherin was also appointed People's Commissar for Foreign Affairs of the USSR, a position he held until 1930.

 In the early 1920s, the Soviet government and scientific community took a great deal of interest in sexual research, sexual emancipation and homosexual emancipation.
 In January 1923, the Soviet Union sent delegates from the Commissariat of Health led by Commissar of Health Semashko to the German Institute for Sexual Research as well as to some international conferences on human sexuality between 1921 and 1930, where they expressed support for the legalisation of adult, private and consensual homosexual relations and the improvement of homosexual rights in all nations.
 In both 1923 and 1925, Dr. Grigorii Batkis, director of the Institute for Social Hygiene in Moscow, published a report, The Sexual Revolution in Russia, which stated that homosexuality was "perfectly natural" and should be legally and socially respected.
 In the Soviet Union itself, the 1920s saw developments in serious Soviet research on sexuality in general, sometimes in support of the progressive idea of homosexuality as a natural part of human sexuality, such as the work of Dr. Batkis prior to 1928.
 Such delegations and research were sent and authorised and supported by the People's Commissariat for Health under Commissar Semashko.

 The legalisation of private, adult and consensual homosexual relations only applied to the Russian SSR and the Ukrainian SSR.
 Homosexuality remained a crime in Azerbaijan (officially criminalised in 1923), as well as in the Transcaucasian and Central Asian Soviet Republics throughout the 1920s.
 Similar criminal laws were enacted in Uzbekistan in 1926 and in Turkmenistan the following year.

-Despite decriminalising homosexuality in 1917, wider Soviet social policy on the matter of wider homosexual rights and the treatment of homosexual people in the 1920s was often mixed.
+Despite decriminalising homosexuality in 1917, Soviet social policy on the matter of wider homosexual rights and the treatment of homosexual people in the 1920s was often mixed.
 The Soviet courts still tried to repress sexual variation even when homosexuality was not a crime.
 In the late 1920s, the Soviet government’s stance towards homosexuality and homosexual rights underwent a change, and it reversed its earlier openness to same-sex sexuality by implementing laws criminalizing male homosexuality in 1934.